Guidelines For Word Documents, Powerpoint Presentations, And

 All of your work should have a consistent format.

-- A title should be bold,
+- A page or slide title should be bold,

 centered, in a font size somewhat larger than the main text font.
 (If